sersoft-gmbh/auth-scope/README.md

 `Scope` is also `Codable` and encodes/decodes itself as its scope string.

-Last but not least, Scope also provides some useful regular expression patterns, that can be used to perform matches on a string basis.
+Last but not least, `Scope` also provides some useful regular expression patterns, that can be used to perform matches on a string basis.
 This is not recommended if your scopes are available as Swift types, but can be useful if you have to match scopes e.g. in a database.
 There are currently three regular expression patterns that are provided:
--   `exactMatchRegExp`: Returns a pattern that matches a scope string that contains **exactly** the same access ranges.
+-   `exactMatchRegexPattern`: Returns a pattern that matches a scope string that contains **exactly** the same access ranges.
 Not more and not less.
--   `containsAllRegExp`: Returns a pattern that matches a scope string that contains **all** access ranges, but is allowed to contain more.
+-   `containsAllRegexPattern`: Returns a pattern that matches a scope string that contains **all** access ranges, but is allowed to contain more.
--   `containsAnyRegExp`: Returns a pattern that matches a scope string that contains **any** access ranges.
+-   `containsAnyRegexPattern`: Returns a pattern that matches a scope string that contains **any** access ranges.
 A match is made as soon as one access range is contained.

+For all these patterns, a `Regex` is available as well.

 ## Documentation